1901212561/PHBS_BlockChain_2019/README.md

 1901212561

 ## Homework 1:ScroogeCoin
-* In this homework, we will implement the ScroogeCoin discussed during class, where the central authority Scrooge receives transactions from users.
+* In this homework, I have implemented the ScroogeCoin, where the central authority Scrooge receives transactions from users.
+In each block, Scrooge will receive a list of transactions, validate the transactions he receives, and publish a list of validated transactions.
+* The homework is uploaded to Homework1_ScroogeCoin.